 The College Counsellor works with staff and students to deliver preventative strategies, raise mental health awareness and identify students requiring more comprehensive support.

 Year Team Leaders are the first contact if you are concerned for your child’s wellbeing.
-The Year Team Leader will consult with the Psychologist to arrange support.
+The Year Team Leader will consult with the College Counsellor to arrange support.
 This system ensures students of greatest need are prioritised and that leadership staff are aware of the student’s situation.

 If you have a son or daughter you are concerned about, there are many options for young people in need of mental health support.
 These include: